 - Recognise and interrupt patterned behaviour including sabotage.

 - Attend to distress in self and others.

 - Demonstrate an ability to recognise and respond to the physical, mental, emotional, intuitive and spiritual levels of being.

-- Demonstrate an awareness of differences in group energy and to shift the energy levels using appropriate processes.
+- Demonstrate an awareness of differences in group energy and to shift the energy levels using appropriate processes, including presence.

 Required Text for Stage Two (included) is The Essence of Facilitation

 “Learning by doing.
 Beautiful atmosphere created to experiment, play, explore and discover.
 Dale’s variety of interventions.
 She seemed to know exactly what I needed and when”

 Dave Rees, Business Change Facilitator, UK and NZ